How to Deep Clean an RV Black Tank (2025 Guide) | RV Holding Tank Reset & Maintenance Tips

 Watch the Water (Before & After the Reset)

-Before adding Extreme Cleaner, run a short fresh-water rinse and watch the outflow (a clear elbow helps).
-Note the color, odor, and contents—tissue flakes, gritty particles, grease sheen, or discolored water is your typical with your initial tank dump.
+Before adding Extreme Cleaner, run a short freshwater rinse and watch the outflow (a clear elbow helps).
+That’s your baseline.

 After the soak/agitation, rinse again while watching closely.
-It’s normal for the first post-Reset rinse to look darker as loosened layers wash out; and then run clearer.
-Judge success by the initial dard water flow, dislodged solids and debree returning to clean, free-flowing outflow and normal drain speed—not just by sensor lights.
+It’s normal for the first post-reset rinse to look darker as loosened layers wash out, then trend clear.

-- Gray tank note: a tan/brown haze usually indicates grease/soap film releasing, not sewage.
+- Gray tank note: tan/brown haze usually indicates grease/soap film releasing.

-- If sensors still misread after clear outflow: do one more ½-tank fill, slosh, drain, rinse, then resume normal use.
+- If sensors still misread after clear outflow: do one more ½-tank fill, slosh, drain, rinse.

-Start the process in the step-by-step instructions.
-For ongoing upkeep after the Reset, return to your mineral-based treatment.
+For ongoing upkeep after the reset, return to your mineral-based maintenance treatment.

 Reset + Maintain: A Clearer Path Forward